ylc395/joplin-plugin-better-markdown-viewer/README.md

 ![](./doc/feature1-1.gif)

-You can also set the highlight style in Setting Panel using [`userstyle.css` of Joplin](https://joplinapp.org/help/#custom-css).
+You can also set the highlight style in [`userstyle.css` of Joplin](https://joplinapp.org/help/#custom-css).
 For example:

 ```css
 .better-markdown-viewer-highlight-line {